adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 ```bash
 cd
 ```
 7. Return to your Finder window that has the unzipped repository folder.
 Open the folders: **Documentation** -> **Tutorials**.
 Inside **Tutorials** there should be an **EdgeTutorialAppStart** folder.
-Click and drag the folder into your Terminal window that has the `cd ` command typed.
+Click and drag the **EdgeTutorialAppStart** folder into your Terminal window that has the `cd ` command typed.
 You should see something like: `cd /Users/tim/Documents/aepsdk-edge-ios-tutorial-send-event/Documentation/Tutorials/EdgeTutorialAppStart`
 8. Then press `return` to execute the command.

 <details>